-Letters and Sounds is a phonics resource published by the Department for Education and Skills in 2007.
+Essential Letters and Sounds is a validated phonics scheme.
 It aims to build children’s speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
-It sets out a detailed and systematic programme for teaching phonic skills for children, starting by the age of 5, with the aim of them becoming fluent readers by seven.
+It sets out a detailed and systematic programme for teaching phonic skills for children with the aim of them becoming fluent readers.

 Phonemes and Graphemes

 There are 26 letters in the English alphabet but approximately 44 sounds.
 These sounds are called ‘phonemes’.
 A single letter can make a sound.
 However, some sounds are represented by 2 letters (digraphs), 3 letters (trigraphs) and in some cases 4 letters.
 For example, the long ‘a’ sound can be represented as ‘ai’ as in train, a_e as in made, ay as in play, ey as in they, a as in apron and even eigh as in sleigh.